NoveroResearch/tragediy/README.md

 https://github.com/NoveroResearch/tragediy

 ### Disclaimer
-This software is solely designed for creating and using tracks in combination with the [drive-sdk](https://github.com/anki/drive-sdk) provided by anki.
+This software is solely designed for creating and using tracks in combination with the [drive-sdk](https://github.com/anki/drive-sdk) provided by Anki.
 It is not intended to be used as a base for a commercial product competing with products sold by Anki.
 The [Novero GmbH](http://novero.com) is in no way affiliated to Anki.
 All naming rights for Anki, Anki Drive and Anki Overdrive are property of [Anki](http://anki.com).

 ## About